Table of Contents

 If the value of the option declines after you sell it, you can always buy-to-close the call option for a cheaper price.
 This will lock in your profit on the trade, which will be the initial selling price minus what you paid to purchase it back.

-This is the other possible outcome on a covered call.
-If the price of the underlying stock rises above the strike price, there is a strong possibility that you’ll be assigned and have to sell your 100 shares of stock.
+This is the other possible outcome on a cash-secured put.
+If the price of the underlying stock falls below the strike price, there is a strong possibility that you’ll be assigned and have to purchase 100 shares of stock.